Respect for Group Rights and Protections

 Adopted by the General Assembly in September 2007 by a majority of 144 states in favour, the United Nations Declaration on the Rights of Indigenous Peoples establishes a universal framework of minimum standards for the survival, dignity, and well-being of the Indigenous peoples of the world, and elaborates on existing human rights standards and fundamental freedoms.
 The declaration provides a trajectory for advancing lasting reconciliation with Indigenous peoples, and it should be used to inform any statements, policies, or practices related to Indigenous Peoples that your organisation is developing and implementing.

 Human rights work remains a high-risk activity around the globe.
-Threats and violence against human rights defenders have increased, as well as judicial harassment and criminalisation.
-This annual report from ProtectDefenders.eu explains the challenging contexts in which human rights defenders endeavour to build resilience in communities and the workplace, and unpacks how COVID-19 has exacerbated these challenges.
-It also explains the mechanisms and strategy that permeate ProtectDefenders.eu's work, and highlights success stories.
+Threats and violence against human rights defenders (HRD) have increased, as well as judicial harassment and criminalisation.
+This annual report from ProtectDefenders.eu explains the challenging contexts in which human rights defenders endeavour to build resilience in communities and the workplace.
+It explains the mechanisms and strategy that permeate ProtectDefenders.eu's work; highlights notable (and concerning) patterns of oppression, populism, and violence facing civil society; and highlights regional and national shifts impacting human rights defenders' initiatives.
 It also explains programmes in action that your business can support.